The 2020 review

 “Sadly, due to the unique and challenging nature of the roles of observers and supervisors as I have outlined in this report, bullying and harassment has occurred extensively….
 This has not always been reported… historically both observers and supervisors have viewed it simply as part of the role.”

-She goes on to mention some of the overarching concerns reported by the observers she interviewed:
+The investigator goes on to mention some of the overarching concerns reported by the observers interviewed:

-“The fear of becoming a target and being isolated from others, especially when onboard a vessel and away from support.
-There is also the potential to impact future work if an observer reports an incident, in terms of the vessels that observers may be able to go on.
-For example, an observer who enjoys the tuna season may feel reporting an incident could reduce their ability to observe other vessels in this fishery due to the small fleet or risk mitigations that are put in place.”
+“The fear of becoming a target and being isolated from others, especially when onboard a vessel and away from support… the potential to impact future work if an observer reports an incident...”

 “Witnessing poor treatment of others on vessels who have previously reported inappropriate conduct.”